dnadella787/FunctionParser/README.md

 Currently working on:
-- adding support for multidigit coefficients (like 32*x)
 - error with using int as template argument
+- adding a unit testing suite built on GoogleTest and CMake in a bit
+- (EVENTUALLY) add multivariable function evaluations as well, more useful for optimization